 Binghamton University's Watson School offers continuing education for engineers

-BINGHAMTON, NY – The Thomas J. Watson School of Engineering and Applied Science at Binghamton University will host a short course for professional engineers titled, "Principles of Systems Engineering," at 9 a.m.
-Tuesday, June 17.
-The course will be held in the Engineering and Science Building at the Innovative Technologies Complex, 85 Murray Hill Rd., Vestal.
+BINGHAMTON, NY – Binghamton University’s Thomas J. Watson School of Engineering and Applied Science will host "Introduction to Welding Engineering," a short course for engineers, at 10 a.m.
+Wednesday, Nov.
+19, in the Engineering and Science Building at the Innovative Technologies Complex, 85 Murray Hill Rd., Vestal.